Throttling processes equivalent to full throttling on trees: Spiders

-\begin{obs} If $s$ vertices in each leg of $T_{\a,\b}$ (i.e. $s$ non-$c$ vertices from the full concentration) are optimally chosen and c is \emph{not} chosen, the propagation time is $\lc\frac{\b+1-s}{2s}\rc$.
-If $c$ \emph{is} chosen, the propagation time is $\lc\frac{\b-s}{2s+1}\rc$. \end{obs}
+\begin{obs} If $s$ vertices in each leg of $T_{\a,\b}$ (i.e. $s$ non-$c$ vertices from the complete concentration) are optimally chosen and c is \emph{not} chosen, the full forcing propagation time is $\lc\frac{\b+1-s}{2s}\rc$.
+If $c$ \emph{is} chosen, the full forcing propagation time is $\lc\frac{\b-s}{2s+1}\rc$. \end{obs}

-\begin{lem} Every (unweighted) balanced spider with at least three legs has an optimal initial set containing the center vertex. \end{lem}
+\begin{lem} Every (unweighted) balanced spider with at least three legs has an optimal full throttling set containing the center vertex. \end{lem}

-\begin{proof} For $\a\ge 3$, $\b, s\ge 1$, define which corresponds to the PSD-throttling number when $s$ vertices from each leg of $T_{\a,\b}$ are chosen and $c$ is not.
-Similarly, for $\a\ge 3, \b\ge 1, s\ge 0$, define corresponding to the PSD-throttling number when $c$ is chosen in addition to the $s$ vertices chosen from each leg.
+\begin{proof} For $\a\ge 3$, $\b, s\ge 1$, define which corresponds to the full throttling number when $s$ vertices from each leg of $T_{\a,\b}$ are chosen and $c$ is not.
+Similarly, for $\a\ge 3, \b\ge 1, s\ge 0$, define corresponding to the full throttling number when $c$ is chosen in addition to the $s$ vertices chosen from each leg.
 It suffices to show that for every triple $(\a,\b,s)$ with $\a\ge 3$, $\b, s\ge 1$,